jbatson5/SCALE-test/docs/MAVRIC.rst

 .. figure:: figs/4.27.png
   :align: center

-  Dose rates (mrem/hr/Ci) and relative uncertainties from the CE, FW-CADIS calculation, showing the midplane views of the cask (*z* = 0 above and *y* = 0 below).
+  Dose rates (mrem/hr/Ci) and relative uncertainties from the CE FW-CADIS calculation showing the midplane views of the cask (*z* = 0 above and *y* = 0 below).

 The flux using the user-defined energy bin boundaries for a point 10 cm above the top of the package (along the axis) is shown in :numref:`fig4-28`.
-Note that since the importance map was made to optimize the photon dose rate, some of the low-energy bins (that do not contribute to dose much) may have larger uncertainties.
+Note that since the importance map was made to optimize the photon dose rate, some of the low-energy bins that do not contribute much to dose  may have larger uncertainties.

 .. _fig4-28: